 Depending on the damages and liability, the case could take longer or shorter.
 If liability is disputed, that could lengthen the timelines.
 If the damages are not accounted for (for example, if you are still undergoing medical treatment and the doctor cannot release you) then the case will go on for a longer period of time.
 To settle quickly, you may be able to resolve your case fast by accepting a lower settlement.
 However, most people in Tampa want proper compensation and aren’t willing to settle for less than they deserve.

 Choose K LAW, PLLC for an Auto Accident Injury Attorney That Works Quickly

 Ultimately, on average, cases for road accidents will take around four to nine months, while other accidents like workplace accidents or slips, trips, or falls will take about six to nine months.
 Of course, these are averages, so there are those that will take less and more time.
 Speak with an auto accident injury attorney at K LAW, PLLC in Tampa Bay to discuss the timeline for your case.
-To schedule a complimentary consultation, call us at (813) 866-8600 or contact us online.
+To schedule a complimentary consultation, give us a call or contact us online.